surge-synthesizer/surge-synthesizer.github.io/surge-manual/Surge.md

 audible artifacts, thus it's not uncommon for the voice count to exceed the limit.

-The state of the polyphony limit setting is **not** stored in patches.
+The state of the polyphony limit setting is **not currently** stored in patches.

 ### Patch browser

-Finding sounds in SURGE is easy, just press the **-/+** buttons until you find something you like.
+Browsing through sounds in **Surge* is easy, just press the **-/+** buttons until you find something you like.
 If you left-click the patch-name field (anywhere in the white area) a menu will list all available patches arranged into categories.
 The categories are further organized into three sections: Factory patches, 3<sup>rd</sup> party patches and User